-LinkComm provides templates for many sensors often used with SatLink 3.
-The template configures settings for the most important sensor parameters, and also includes sensor metadata, e.g., a picture of the sensor, its wiring diagram, manufacturer, model, description, and units.
+LinkComm provides templates for many common sensors.
+The template configures settings for the most important sensor parameters, and includes sensor metadata, e.g., a picture of the sensor, its wiring diagram, manufacturer, model, description, and units.
 Setting up a sensor using the Sensor template is a great way to avoid setup mistakes.

-Note: Sensor metadata (picture, wiring diagram, etc.), is NOT stored in the SatLink 3 logger, but only in the station definition in LinkComm.
+Note: Sensor metadata (picture, wiring diagram, etc.), is NOT stored in XLink but only in the station definition in LinkComm.

-Select Ser nsor Template < Model: Manufacturer: Interface: Parameter: Description: Sutron Analog Filte Manufacturer: Any Options Interface: Any 🔹 Select Cancel
+Select Sensor Template < Model: Manufacturer: Interface: Parameter: Description: Analog 👻 Filter Options Manufacturer: Any Interface: Any Select Cancel